 Around this time, the company also made the Allez road bike and the Sequoia touring bike, both of which were huge successes.

-In 2001, Mark Sinyard had to sell 49% of his ownership to Merida bikes due to financial struggles caused by poor business decisions made during the mid-1990s.
+In 2001, Mike Sinyard had to sell 49% of his ownership to Merida bikes due to financial struggles caused by poor business decisions made during the mid-1990s.

-However, today Mark still owns 51% of the company’s shares and the headquarters remain in Morgan Hill, California, where it all started almost 40 years ago.
+However, today Mike still owns 51% of the company’s shares and the headquarters remain in Morgan Hill, California, where it all started almost 40 years ago.

 Unique Features and Technologies